 Listed in Ladakh as per Ladakh checklist by L. Klimeš and B. Dickoré (2009);

 E. & SE.
-Europe to Mongolia and W. & N. China: Afghanistan, China North-Central, East Aegean Is., Greece, Inner Mongolia, Iran, Iraq, Kazakhstan, Kirgizstan, Krym, Lebanon-Syria, Mongolia, Pakistan, Qinghai, South European Russi, Tadzhikistan, Tibet, Turkmenistan, Ukraine, Uzbekistan, Xinjiang; Introduced into: Argentina Northeast, Argentina Northwest, Argentina South, Arizona, Arkansas, California, Cape Provinces, Colorado, Idaho, Kansas, Louisiana, Mexico Northeast, Mexico Northwest, Montana, Namibia, Nebraska, Nevada, New Mexico, North Carolina, North Dakota, Oklahoma, Oregon, South Dakota, Spain, Texas, Utah, Vietnam, Washington, Wyoming as per POWO;
+Europe to Mongolia and W. Himalaya: Afghanistan, Bulgaria, China North-Central, East Aegean Is., East European Russia, Greece, Inner Mongolia, Iran, Iraq, Kazakhstan, Kirgizstan, Krym, Lebanon-Syria, Mongolia, North Caucasus, Pakistan, Qinghai, South European Russi, Tadzhikistan, Tibet, Transcaucasus, Turkmenistan, Ukraine, Uzbekistan, West Himalaya, Xinjiang; Introduced into: Argentina Northeast, Argentina Northwest, Argentina South, Arizona, Arkansas, California, Cape Provinces, Colorado, Hungary, Idaho, Kansas, Louisiana, Mexico Northeast, Mexico Northwest, Montana, Namibia, Nebraska, Nevada, New Mexico, North Carolina, North Dakota, Oklahoma, Oregon, South Dakota, Spain, Texas, Utah, Vietnam, Washington, Wyoming as per POWO;

 China (Gansu, Nei Mongol, Ningxia, Qinghai, Xinjiang), W-Tibet, Northern Caucasus, Georgia [Caucasus], Armenia, Azerbaijan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan, Ukraine, Crimea, E-European Russia, ?Libya (I), Afghanistan (Badakshan, Baghlan, Bamyan, Helmand, Herat, Jawzjan / Sar-e-Pol, Kabul, Kandahar, Nimroz, Samangan), Pakistan (Baluchistan), Mongolia, United Arab Emirates, Qatar, Iran (EC-Iran, NE-Iran: Mts., N-Iran, Iranian Aserbaijan, S-Iran), Iraq (NE-Iraq, NW-Iraq, SE-Iraq: Mesopotamia, S-Iraq, W-Iraq: Desert), USA (I) (Arkansas (I), Arizona (I), California (I), Colorado (I), Georgia (I), Kansas (I), Louisiana (I), Mississippi (I), North Carolina (I), North Dakota (I), Nebraska (I), New Mexico (I), Nevada (I), Oklahoma (I), South Carolina (I), South Dakota (I), Texas (I), Utah (I), Virginia (I)), Argentina (I), Mexico (I), Mozambique (I), Namibia (I), Greece (I) (incl.
 Kiklades (I)), Macedonia (I), East Aegaean Isl.
 (I), South Africa (I) (Cape Prov.
 (I)) as per Catalogue of Life;